InTec-PCPS/zmk-totem-prospector-adept-studio/README.md

 # zmk-totem-prospector-studio-adept

-main is testing zmk with zephyr 4.1 and is not working yet.
+main branch has been updated to build against zmk 4.1

 ![current setup](other/IMG_5995.jpg)
 Backup of my working zmk config for: